 - Brand Awareness

 A mobile app means that every time a customer unlocks their phone, your logo is going to be there on the screen.
-This increases brand visibility and improves customer base with effective advertising methods.
+This increases brand visibility and improves the customer base with effective advertising methods.

-Put simply, mobile app engagement is providing your users with a reason to keep coming back and using the features of your application and performing the intended actions.
+Put simply, mobile app engagement is providing your users with a reason to keep coming back and using the features of your application, and performing the intended actions.